We’re Not Ready for Another Pandemic

 For now, that shortage has been alleviated.
 Last year, the federal government bought 325 million more N95s, said Dan Glucksman, the senior director for policy at the International Safety Equipment Association, which develops standards for personal protective equipment.

 In general, the Biden administration has shown “a commitment to a very data-driven, scientific approach to planning,” Charles Johnson, the president of the ISEA, said.
 But Glucksman and Johnson told me the administration could improve the stockpile further by having mask manufacturers rotate out the mask supply regularly so that it never expires.
 (N95 masks expire after about five years.)
-And to combat the hoards of N95 counterfeiters, Biden would do well to establish a White House–level office to fight fakes, they said.
+And to combat the hordes of N95 counterfeiters, Biden would do well to establish a White House–level office to fight fakes, they said.

 Quarantine